samcarljohnson/TTG/README.md

 Added RouterServlet.java - Grabs the GET request from the client and makes the appropriate call to CategroyDAO.
 Added CategoryDAO.java - Makes the SQL call to the stored procedure on the sugarcrm database and uses Gson to send the contents of the results back to the client (postForm.js).
 Added SugarAccount.java - The java object class for the stored procedure results.

+7-13-15
+--Note to self-- Successfully migrated this proejct to the new machine.